brisneve/ggplottimeseries/README.md

     ## 5 2013-03-16     22.1610    NA -6.406814     NA
     ## 6 2013-03-17     22.6093    NA -6.560656     NA

 Alternatively, if you have a time series-class data you can use the function *dts2*.
 See how this function works using the co2 dataset that contains a time series of atmospheric concentration of CO2.
+This function creates a dataframe of the time series components similar to that of *dts1*.

 ``` r
 data(co2)